 The school district is committed to inclusive education and providing an equal educational opportunity for all students.
 The school district does not discriminate on the basis of race, color, creed, religion, national origin, sex, marital status, parental status, status with regard to public assistance, disability, sexual orientation, including gender identity and expression, or age in its programs and activities.
-The school board has designated the Executive Director as the district's human rights officer to handle inquiries regarding nondiscrimination.
+The school board has designated finclude title, name, office address, and telephone number here] as the district's human rights officer to handle inquiries regarding nondiscrimination.